babireski/huffman/README.md

 # Huffman

-A simple Huffman encoding application made in Haskell.
+A simple Huffman coding application made in Haskell.